onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Context menu for single file](../../images/user-guide/web-file-browser/feature-file-context-menu.png#screenshot)

-FIXME looks like the "screenshot" style does not add a border to the images FIXME looks like this problem affects a lot of images in this chapter - check them all

 ### Information

 This action brings up a modal with information about a single file or directory.